codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 ## Summary

-Writing custom loops is a lot of effort and more often than not there is an alternative already written that can help you out.
-Sometimes needs to be combined with other functions and sometimes requires small helper functions.
+Writing custom loops is a lot of effort, and more often than not, there is an alternative already written to help you out.
+Functions often need to be combined with other functions and frequently require small helper functions.

-Though _list comprehensions_ and many of the functions we just reviewed are very common in functional languages they also exists in many others.
+Though list comprehensions, and many of the functions we just reviewed are very common in functional languages, they also exists in many others language.

 Do not get discouraged, search for them, you may be surprised of what you will find.